Joplin API - Get Started

 npm install -g yo generator-joplin

-This will create the basic scafolding of the plugin.
-At the root of it, there is a number of configuration files which you normally won't need to change.
+This will generate the basic scafolding of the plugin.
+At the root of it, there are a number of configuration files which you normally won't need to change.
 Then the

 Building the plugin🔗

 src/index.ts now contains the basic code for a Hello World plugin.

 - It contains a call to joplin.plugins.register.
 All plugins call this to register the plugin in the app.